Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Many people think human trafficking is only an issue in big cities like Toronto, but the facts show it affects smaller towns too.
+Many people think human trafficking is only a problem in big cities like Toronto, but the facts show it’s an issue everywhere.

-According to Statistics Canada, Guelph and Thunder Bay reported the highest rates of police-reported human trafficking cases in Ontario in 2024.
+Statistics Canada reveals that in 2024, Guelph and Thunder Bay reported the highest rates of police-reported human trafficking cases in Ontario.

 “We all have to acknowledge this is a very real issue in all of our communities,” said Guelph Police Chief Gordon Cobey.

-In 2024, Guelph police logged 11 incidents per 100,000 residents, while the national average across Canada was just 1.6 incidents.
+In 2024, Guelph police documented 11 incidents per 100,000 residents, while the national average for other cities was just 1.6 incidents.

-He recalls November 2023 when Guelph city council unanimously recognized intimate partner violence as an epidemic.
-Since then, police have engaged extensively with the community and ramped up training and resources significantly.
+He recalls November 2023 when the city council unanimously recognized intimate partner violence as an epidemic.
+Since then, police have held extensive community consultations and ramped up training and resources significantly.

 “We now have an integrated unit that represents almost four times more resources doing that work,” he said.
 “I think that number that’s being reported is a much more accurate measure of the magnitude that the issue is.”

-Chief Cobey notes that Guelph police are collaborating with local organizations such as Women in Crisis Victim Services and the Wellington Catholic District School Board to enhance prevention efforts and boost awareness about human trafficking.
+Chief Cobey says Guelph police are collaborating with local organizations like Women in Crisis Victim Services and the Wellington Catholic District School Board to enhance prevention strategies and spread awareness about human trafficking.
 (Trina Koster Photography)

-This Sunday marks National Human Trafficking Awareness Day, a time for raising public awareness and honoring survivors.
+This Sunday marks National Human Trafficking Awareness Day, a moment to promote public understanding and honor survivors.

-Cindy Mc Mann, a community educator with Guelph Wellington Women in Crisis, states that while awareness of this problem is increasing, there are still many misconceptions about what it really looks like in practice.
+Cindy Mc Mann, a community educator with Guelph Wellington Women in Crisis, states that awareness around this issue is increasing, but misunderstandings about what it truly looks like continue to exist.

 “A myth that I’m still running across is that somebody must be thrown into the back of an unmarked white van and then chained up into a shipping container,” she said.